Jane Coad

 Jane Coad is a New Zealand public health nutrition researcher and professor in nutrition at Massey University.
 She is co-director of Massey's Vitamin D Research Centre which she and Pam von Hurst founded in 2010.

 Academic career

 In September 2015 Coad was promoted to full professor at Massey University, with effect from 1 January 2016.

 In addition to her work in nutrition, Coad is co-author of Anatomy and Physiology for Midwives, now in its 4th edition.

+Notable doctoral students include Kathryn Beck.